hanabi/hanabi.github.io/misc/Null.md

 * A **number** positional clue corresponds directly to the slot number.
   * For example, a number 3 clue equals slot 3.
   * In a 4-player or 5-player game, a number 5 clue equals *Chop Move* (since there is no slot 5 card).
-* A **color** positional clue corresponds a slot number that is based on the order of the stacks.
+* A **color** positional clue corresponds to a slot number that is based on the order of the stacks.
 Stacks correspond to the slot numbers **from right to left**.
   * For example, in a 3-player game of the *Null (6 Suit)* variant, there are 5 color clues and 5 slots in the hand.
 Thus, a purple clue equals slot 5 (since it is the right-most color) and a red clue equals slot 4 (since it is the 2nd right-most color).
   * For example, in a 3-player game of the *Null (5 Suit)* variant, there are 4 color clues and 5 slots in the hand.
 Thus, a red clue equals slot 5 (since it is the right-most color) and a yellow clue equals slot 4 (since it is the 2nd right-most color).
   * For example, in a 4-player game of the *Null (6 Suit)* variant, there are 5 color clues and 4 slots in the hand.
 Thus, a purple clue equals *Chop Move* (since there is no slot 5 card).